finos/symphony-wdk/docs/reference.md

 Conditional execution of the activity based on a boolean expression.
 Workflow variables can be used within the expression.
 This condition applies to all the events that can start the activity.

+The first activity of a workflow cannot have an `if` condition (to avoid triggering workflows and then have to evaluate the first condition and stop the workflow without any activity being executed).

 ```yaml
 activities:
   - send-message: